gitgoap/AI-Snipping-Tool/README.md

  #    Working

-## Our Chrome extension is utilizing Tesseract OCR for character recognition in the image and Google Gemini API is used for summarization of text.
+## Our Chrome extension is utilizing Tesseract OCR for character recognition in the image.
 1. The extension's background script ```worker.js``` listens for user actions, such as clicking the extension's icon or using the context menu.
 2. When the user initiates a screenshot, the extension captures the visible tab using ```chrome.tabs.captureVisibleTab``` and gets the screenshot data as a PNG image.
 3. The extension then injects several scripts (```helper.js```, ```response.js```, ```elements.js```, and ```custom-elements.min.js```) into the current tab's context.
 These scripts are responsible for rendering the OCR result and handling the OCR process.